- Psychology & Spirit

 Dictionaries and Encyclopedias:

-- "Psychological Biblical Interpretation" in Oxford Encyclopedia of Biblical Interpretation.
+- "Psychological Biblical Interpretation."
+Pages 149-157 in vol. 2 of The Oxford Encyclopedia of Biblical Interpretation.
 Edited by Steve Mackenzie.
-Oxford: Oxford University Press. in preparation.
+2 vols.
+Oxford: Oxford University Press.
+2013.

 - "Psychology and Biblical Studies," Pages 684-685 in New Interpreters Dictionary of the Bible.
 Edited by Katharine Doob Sakenfeld, Samuel E. Balentine, Kah-Jin Jeffrey Kuan, Eileen Schuller, Brian K. Blount, Pheme Perkins, Joel B. Green, Harriett Jane Olson, and Paul Franklyn.
 Nashville: Abingdon, 2008.